antiSocialNet/antisocial-friends/README.md

 ## antisocial-friends

 This module mounts routes for any expressjs application that needs to support building and maintaining antisocial 'friend' relationships on the same server/application and/or across distributed servers and applications.
-The protocol generates key pairs unique to the friend relationship and exchanges public keys for later use exchanging encrypted messages.
+The protocol generates key pairs unique to the friend relationship and exchanges public keys for later use in exchanging user to user encrypted messages over socket.io connections.

-see tests/friend-protocol.js for example endpoint usage.

 ```
 var antisocial = require('antisocial-friends');
-var antisocialApp = antisocial(app, config, db, getAuthenticatedUser, listener);
+var antisocialApp = antisocial(app, config, dbAdaptor, getAuthenticatedUser, listener);
 ```

 ### Parameters: